 Optical metasurfaces supporting collective resonances with high quality factor (Q), such as surface lattice resonances (SLRs)~\cite{DuXiong2022} and quasi-bound states in the continuum (quasi-BICs)~\cite{Azzam2021,Kang2023,babicheva2024mie}, have been widely studied in recent years.
 With their ability to trap light for a relatively long time and enhance local field intensity, these resonances can boost nonlinear emission processes, including second and third harmonic generation~\cite{ Mobini2021,Koshelev2019}, control spontaneous parametric down-conversion to generate entangled photon pairs and complex quantum states~\cite{Checkova2022}, increase the sensitivity of optical sensors~\cite{Zhenchao2023}, and enable low-threshold lasing~\cite{Kang2023}.

 While SLRs can be easily created in plasmonic metasurfaces based on dipolar interactions~\cite{Kravets2018}, as well as in dielectric metasurfaces~\cite{ Allayarov2023_APR}, achieving quasi-BICs in plasmonic systems requires tedious design engineering and minimization of intrinsic material losses~\cite{Sun2021,Azzam2018,Liang2020,Aigner2022,Liang2024}, making dielectric metasurfaces a better-suited platform for their realization~\cite{Kang2023,babicheva2024mie}.
 In general, the existence of BICs in dielectric metasurfaces (and their associated quasi-BIC resonances) can be understood via multipolar analysis~\cite{Sadrieva2019}.
-For example, symmetry-protected BICs (sBICs) are associated with multipoles of a meta-atom with zero radiation in the out-of-plane direction (e.g., electric dipoles).
-Their sensitivity to geometric and material parameters allows for their excitation and tunability via symmetry-breaking of the metasurface unit-cell~\cite{Evlyukhin2021, Mobini2021}, illumination at oblique incidence~\cite{murai2020bound,ustimenko2024resonances}, perturbation of the lattice~\cite{Yingying2024,Allayarov2024_PRB,Wang2023}, modification of the surrounding environment (which can include 2D materials)~\cite{Hu2024,Malek2024,Zhao2022}, and through external stimuli such as electrical~\cite{Pura2023}, thermal~\cite{Zhaoyang2024}, and mechanical actuation~\cite{Huang2023}.
-Radiating multipoles of the unit cell, on the other hand, can lead to the realization of destructive interference conditions, for example, at a specific angle of incidence, generating quasi accidental BICs (quasi-aBICs).
+For example, symmetry-protected BICs (sBICs) are associated with multipoles of a meta-atom with zero radiation in the out-of-plane direction, for example electric dipoles.
+Their sensitivity to geometric and material parameters enables for their excitation and tunability via symmetry-breaking of the metasurface unit-cell~\cite{Evlyukhin2021, Mobini2021}, illumination at oblique incidence~\cite{murai2020bound,ustimenko2024resonances}, perturbation of the lattice~\cite{Yingying2024,Allayarov2024_PRB,Wang2023}, modification of the surrounding environment (which can include 2D materials)~\cite{Hu2024,Malek2024,Zhao2022}, or external stimuli such as electrical~\cite{Pura2023}, thermal~\cite{Zhaoyang2024}, and mechanical actuation~\cite{Huang2023}.
+Alternatively, radiating multipoles of the unit cell can lead to the realization of destructive interference conditions (for example, at a specific angle of incidence), generating quasi accidental BICs (quasi-aBICs).
 Due to their relatively broad spectrum, quasi-sBIC resonances have been demonstrated in several experiments~\cite{cui2018multiple,vabishchevich2018enhanced,liu2019high,xu2019dynamic,murai2020bound}.
 On the contrary, the extremely narrowband nature of quasi-aBIC resonances combined with the limited availability of analytical theories to predict their exact spectral and angular position~\cite{abujetas2022tailoring,Sadrieva2019}, has resulted in very few experimental demonstrations to date~\cite{sidorenko2021observation,Yingying2024}.